microlambda/microlambda/docs/docs/2-deployments/2-your-first-deploy.md

 You must log in AWS Profile.

-Minimal set of AWS IAM permissions are
+Minimal set of AWS IAM permissions are:

 ## Initialize remote state

 ## Create environment

+## Deploy